Latest News

 The official TIC data will be released in May, and we'll know if central banks sold in March.
 The decline in custody holdings and the weak foreign demand for recent Treasury auctions as well as the falling bond prices suggest that they did.

-It's still worth remembering that the latest official TIC data, released in mid-March, showed that foreign central bank bought a total of $50.6 billion in Treasuries during January.
-It was a rare instance where the official demand was higher than private-sector demands.
-This was also the second largest monthly purchase by central banks in 13 years.
+It's still worth remembering that, according to the latest official TIC data published in mid-March, foreign central banks purchased a net of $50.6 billion in Treasuries during January.
+It was a rare instance where the?official' demand was greater than private sector demand.
+This was also the second-largest monthly purchase by central banks in 13 years.

 Foreign ownership of Treasuries is at an all-time high.
-In the last year, foreign investors owned $9.23 trillion in U.S. government bonds, including $7.78 trillion in bonds and notes and $1.45 billion of bills.
+In the last 12 months, foreign investors owned $9.23 trillion in U.S. Government debt.
+This included $7.78 trillion in bonds and notes and $1.45 trillion in bills.
 All of these are record highs.

-As a percentage of all Treasuries, foreign ownership has been declining.
-Morgan Stanley analysts claim that in the fourth quarter last year it dropped to 32%.
-This is the lowest level since 1997.
+As a percentage of all Treasuries, however, foreign ownership continues to decline.
+Morgan Stanley analysts say that in the fourth quarter last year it dropped to 32% - the lowest level since 1997.
+However, this'share' had been flatlining at around 33-34% ever since the pandemic.

-Central?banks likely sell Treasuries at a margin, not in large?size.
+The central banks will likely sell Treasuries at a margin, not in large quantities.
 It's not yet.

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X.